-'Cummins is The Boss but England can come back'
+'Cummins is The Boss but England can fight back'

 Legend has it that the tension was so unbearable during Australia's seven-run victory at The Oval in 1882 - the match that spurned the concept of the Ashes - a spectator chewed through the handle of their umbrella.

-Umbrellas were the order of the day on a soggy Tuesday, but once the rain cleared the only thing being chewed through was over-priced lager as a way to keep nerves intact, heads cool and hearts steady.
+Umbrellas were the order of the day on a soggy Tuesday, but once the rain cleared the only thing being chewed through was overpriced lager as a way to keep nerves intact, heads cool and hearts steady.

-This was a Test finale for the ages, a fitting conclusion to a scintillating series opener: captain Cummins, with Nathan Lyon as his willing sidekick, adding 55 for the ninth-wicket to drag Australia to their target of 281 and victory by two wickets.
+This was a Test finale for the ages, a fitting conclusion to a scintillating series opener: captain Cummins, with Nathan Lyon as his willing sidekick, adding 55 for the ninth wicket to drag Australia to their target of 281 and victory by two wickets.

 When they came together, Edgbaston was bouncing, the Hollies Stand releasing the pent-up frustration of watching Usman Khawaja bat on every day of the match.